jovezhong/mcp-timeplus/README.md

 First, ensure you have the `uv` executable installed.
 If not, you can install it by following the instructions [here](https://docs.astral.sh/uv/).

-This Python package is not published to PyPI yet.
-Please clone this repo and run `uv sync` to install the dependencies.

 1. Open the Claude Desktop configuration file located at:
    - On macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
    - On Windows: `%APPDATA%/Claude/claude_desktop_config.json`